 Automating product variant building with Vesta eCommerce

-Vesta eCommerce is a product data platform to automate the cleaning and preparation of product data for eCommerce.
+Vesta eCommerce is a product data platform to automate the normalization and preparation of product data for eCommerce.

 One of the Vesta tools is the Variant Builder, which can automatically create top-level products, variants, and option sets in minutes, saving weeks of manual work.